-1. Is the Stavros Niarchos Foundation (SNF) a not-for-profit?
+1. Is the Stavros Niarchos Foundation (SNF) a nonprofit organization?

-The SNF is a grant-making organization only.
-The SNF does not solicit or accept donations from individuals, corporations or other organizations.
+SNF is a grantmaking organization only and does not solicit or accept donations from individuals, corporations, or other organizations.

-3. How much funding does the SNF commit every year?
+3. How much grant support does the SNF award each year?

-4. How did the SNF select the four core program areas of its grant-making?
+4. How did SNF select the four core program areas of its grantmaking?

-The program areas—Arts and Culture, Education, Health and Sports, and Social Welfare—reflect the wide interests of the late Stavros Niarchos, the SNF’s founder.
-Within these areas the SNF works and conducts research to make sure its grant-making is aligned with societal needs and that its priorities and responses to programs are guided by those needs.
+The program areas—Arts and Culture, Education, Health and Sports, and Social Welfare—reflect the wide interests of the late Stavros Niarchos, SNF’s founder.
+Within these areas, SNF works to ensure that its grantmaking is aligned with societal needs and that its priorities are guided by those needs.

 5. Are grants distributed equally among the four core program areas?

-The SNF employs a holistic philosophy with respect to the core program areas and does not have a set allocation for each area.
-All program areas have equal weight in terms of the focus they receive from the SNF Board of Directors and staff.
-But the actual allocation of funding among the four areas will depend on the particular challenges and opportunities existing at a given point in time.
+SNF employs a holistic philosophy in making grants and does not have a set allocation for each core area.
+All program areas are given equal consideration by the SNF Board of Directors and staff.
+The distribution of funding among the four areas will depend on the particular challenges and opportunities presenting themselves at a given point in time.

-6. What portion of the SNF’s grants is focused on Greece and its people
+6. What portion of SNF’s grants focus on Greece and its people?

-7. Does the SNF support projects that combine private philanthropy with public initiatives?
+7. Does SNF support projects that combine private philanthropy with public initiatives?

-Given the complexity of global issues in the SNF’s core program areas, the SNF believes that collaborations between philanthropic organizations and the public sector can be an effective means of promoting the public welfare.
-These public-private partnerships can leverage the available funding from both sectors, ensure that philanthropic funding is aligned with the public interest, and build upon diverse, practical experiences to test and implement innovative measures that meet community needs.
-Private philanthropy can never be a substitute for the public sector, but support from philanthropic organizations can be complementary to what the public sector is doing, in order to bring about results that will create a better society for all.
+Given the complexity of global issues in SNF’s core program areas, SNF believes that collaborations between philanthropic organizations and the public sector can be an effective means of promoting the public welfare.
+These public-private partnerships can leverage available funding from both sectors, ensure that philanthropic funding is aligned with the public interest, and build upon diverse practical experiences to test and implement innovative measures that meet community needs.
+Private philanthropy can never be a substitute for the public sector, but support from philanthropic organizations can complement what the public sector is doing, in order to bring about results that will create a better society for all.

-8. What is the relationship between the SNF and the Stavros Niarchos Foundation Cultural Center (SNFCC)?
+8. What is the relationship between SNF and the Stavros Niarchos Foundation Cultural Center (SNFCC)?